 7. Use Breast Compressions.

 This is the easiest and most effective thing that you can do to pump faster.
 When you do breast compressions, you push the milk out of your milk ducts using massage.
-They are easier to do when you’re wearing a hands-free pumping bra, because you’re not also juggling your breast shields.
+This is easier to do when you’re wearing a hands-free pumping bra, because you’re not also juggling your breast shields.

-As with hand expression, there are videos that can help you get an idea of how to do this, but it’s not really necessary – you just need to move your hands around your breasts and squeeze.
+There are videos that can help you get an idea of how to do this, but it’s not complicated – you just need to move your hands around your breasts and squeeze.
 (Warning: Don’t focus too much on one side over the other, or you’ll get lopsided!)

 8. Try a Manual Pump.

-If you find it to be more effective for you, one option is to use an electric pump for most of your session and then do a few minutes with a manual pump to finish emptying more quickly.
+If you find it to be more effective for you, one option is to use an electric pump for most of your pumping session, and then do a few minutes with a manual pump to finish emptying more quickly.

 9. Use a Faster Pump Speed.